onehundredfeet/heapsx/README.md

 # Requirements
 - Hashink version 1.12+ (This is important.
 We use features in Hashlink not present before 1.12)
+- Haxe - Requires 4.3.0-rc.1 which currently can only be built from the dev branch
 - Git
 - Premake5
 - Cmake